-While most people won't need to pay a Part A premium, you will need to pay the "standard" Part B monthly premium, which is $135.50 in 2019.
-People with higher incomes (household income over $170,000) will pay higher premiums on a sliding scale, with adjustments ranging from about $54 to $325 more per month.
+While most people won't need to pay a Part A premium, you will need to pay the "standard" Part B monthly premium, which is $148 in 2021.
+People with higher incomes (household income over $176,000) will pay higher premiums on a sliding scale, with adjustments ranging from about $59 to $356 more per month.
 The maximum premium will be $504.90 for individuals earning more than $500,000 per year or couples earning more than $750,000.

 On top of that, you may have to pay a monthly premium for your Medicare Advantage plan, though many plans come with no additional monthly cost at all.
 The price varies depending on your plan.

 Here are other facts to consider before enrolling in a Medicare Advantage plan:

 - You may join a Medicare Advantage plan during your initial enrollment period, which spans the three months before and the three months after the month you turn 65.

 - After that, you may join, switch, or drop your coverage during the Annual Open Enrollment Period between Oct.
 15 and Dec.
 7, with coverage kicking in Jan.
 1.

 - Beginning in 2019, there is an additional Medicare Advantage Open Enrollment period from Jan.
 1 to March 31, when you can make changes to your coverage.
 During this time you can switch from one Medicare Advantage plan to another or disenroll from your Medicare Advantage plan and return to Original Medicare.
 You can only make one change during this period.
 If you are not already enrolled in a Medicare Advantage plan you cannot enroll during this period.